A working class playlist for your Rolls-Royce, inspired by Victoria Beckham

 Workin’ 9 to 5—what a way to make a livin’.
 We were inspired by Victoria Beckham baring her soul to us on Beckham, so here’s a playlist for your commute to school or work (in a Rolls-Royce or not, up to you), inspired by the insanely relatable superstar.

-In David Beckham’s documentary just released on Netflix, we get a glimpse of what’s it like to be in the household of one of the most well-known celebrity families in the world.
+In David Beckham’s documentary, Beckham, which just released on Netflix, we get a glimpse of what’s it like to be in the household of one of the most well-known celebrity families in the world.
 After all, David has crossed the threshold to being a household name to fans even outside of the sports circle.
 Oh, and he happens to be married to Victoria Beckham, too.

 We made Victoria Beckham a working class-inspired playlist for her Rolls-Royce